Is Your Work Preventing You from Having A Service Animal to Help You with Your Disability? Call Us Today

-If you're unsure about your rights as a disabled employee, an employment attorney Los Angeles can help.
-Contacting a disability discrimination lawyer for the workplace is a wise decision if you feel your rights have been violated.
+If you're unsure about your rights as a disabled employee, an employment attorney in Los Angeles can help.
+Contacting a lawyer is a wise decision if you feel your rights have been violated.

 Do California Employers Have to Follow these Rules?